DatavenueLiveObjects/Kerlink-NS-WMC-connector-for-Private-lora-network-/README.md

 #### Loging
-Logging configuration can be found in **logback.xml** file located in src/main/resources.
+Logging configuration can be found in **logback.xml** file located in `src/main/resources` or in `conf`.
 You can find more information about how to configure your logs [here](http://logback.qos.ch/manual/configuration.html)

 #### Generate API keys
 Login to Orange Web Portal an go to Configuration -> API keys